What does the PISA study involve?

 The PISA study has a three year cycle, focusing in turn on reading, maths and science.
-The main focus in PISA 2018 is reading, with some questions assessing maths and science.
-The PISA study in 2018 will be wholly computer based.
+The main focus in PISA 2021 is maths, with some questions assessing reading and science, plus a new area called creative thinking.
+The PISA study in 2021 will be wholly computer based.

 In order to help us understand how different contexts may affect the results of the PISA test, pupils and headteachers are also asked to complete questionnaires about themselves and their school.

-From March to August 2017, pupils from the UK and from around 80 countries across the world took part in the PISA field trial.
-Once the field trial was completed and pupil responses were marked, the data collected was analysed.
-The international research team selected the questions which worked best internationally, to provide the most accurate and robust information about what pupils can do, to understand what pupils think about themselves and their schools, and to gather information on teaching practices in each country.
-The questions that met these criteria have been taken forward to the main study.
+From March to August 2020, pupils from around 80 countries across the world will take part in the PISA field trial.
+In Scotland, the field trial will be in March 2020.
+Once the field trial has been completed and pupil responses marked, the data collected will be analysed.
+The international research team will select the questions which worked best internationally, to provide the most accurate and robust information about what pupils can do, to understand what pupils think about themselves and their schools, and to gather information on teaching practices in each country.
+The questions that met these criteria will be taken forward to the main study.

-From February 2018 – schools selected to take part in the main study were contacted by NFER.
+From February 2021 – schools selected to take part in the main study in Scotland will be contacted by NFER.
 We will support schools throughout the main study to ensure that participation is a rewarding experience for teachers and pupils.

-October and November 2018 – pupils in the UK take part in the PISA 2018 main study.
+October and November 2021 – pupils in Scotland will take part in the PISA 2021 main study.

-From December 2018 to December 2019 international researchers collate and analyse the data from all participating countries and prepare reports on the results.
+From December 2021 to December 2022 - international researchers will collate and analyse the data from all participating countries and prepare reports on the results.

-December 2019 – the OECD publishes its international report about all countries.
-National reports for England, Wales, Northern Ireland and Scotland are published by NFER and/or the UK national governments and devolved administrations.
-These reports include trends over time and international comparisons of findings in UK countries in the context of current education policy in each country.
+December 2022 – the OECD will publish its international report about all countries and the Scottish Government will publish its report for Scotland.
+The reports will include trends over time and international comparisons of findings.
 The contextual background information is particularly valuable to governments and researchers and makes PISA different from many other sources of comparison used by governments in the UK and around the world.